chinapedia/wikipedia.abstract.en/Page/Spacecraft_propulsion.md

 Delta-v and propellant

-Tsiolkovsky_rocket_equation.svgs versus final velocity, as calculated from the rocket equation]] Exhausting the entire usable propellant of a spacecraft through the engines in a straight line in free space would produce a net velocity change to the vehicle; this number is termed _delta-v_ (Δv).
+s versus final velocity, as calculated from the rocket equation]] Exhausting the entire usable propellant of a spacecraft through the engines in a straight line in free space would produce a net velocity change to the vehicle; this number is termed _delta-v_ (Δv).

 If the exhaust velocity is constant then the total Δv of a vehicle can be calculated using the rocket equation, where _M_ is the mass of propellant, _P_ is the mass of the payload (including the rocket structure), and v_(e) is the velocity of the rocket exhaust.
 This is known as the Tsiolkovsky rocket equation: